Kristy-H-Thompson/readMeReadMe/sampleREADME.md

 # Sample Project

 ## Description
 This is just an example of what you can do!
+This was generated used this program using the prompts in the terminal.
+How cool is that?

 -What was your motivation for creating this project?
  Sample motivation